barryclark/jekyll-now/_posts/2020-07-02-Seurat-Guided-Clustering-Tutorial.md

 ![]({{ site.baseurl }}/images/Seurat-Guided-Clustering-Tutorial_files/figure-markdown_github/unnamed-chunk-26-1.png)

-We can see that cells are clustered closer toether while also providing some global relationship between the clusters within the UMAP embedding. tSNE generates some similar clusters with the same local relationship but the global relationship can not be estimated using tSNE.
+We can see that cells are clustered closer together while also providing some global relationship between the clusters within the UMAP embedding. tSNE generates some similar clusters with the same local relationship but the global relationship can not be estimated using tSNE.
 In